sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

 toolbox\AccessToSymbols

- This directory provides functions that allow access to the Symbolic Math Toolbox
+ This directory provides functions that allow access to MATLAB's Symbolic Math Toolbox

 toolbox\Convenience

- This directory contains functions useful to the simulation of an SBML mod
+ This directory contains functions useful to the simulation of an SBML model.

 toolbox\MATLAB_SBML_Structure_Functions

   This directory contains functions that allow the user to
-               manipulate a MATLAB_SBML Model structure
+               manipulate a MATLAB_SBML structures.

   Each subfolder contains functions relating to that component of the model